FrontiersMindAI/GQE/README.md

 ## Grouped Query Experts

-Self-attention is central to Transformer performance and is often the most expensive part of the Transformer at long context lengths, because its pairwise token interactions scale quadratically with sequence length.
-Standard dense attention also applies the same set of attention heads to every token regardless of token difficulty or information content.
-This uniform activation can waste compute, especially as sequences grow longer and attention cost increases rapidly.
-We propose Grouped Query Experts (GQE), a mixture-of-experts layer on top of grouped-query attention (GQA): within each GQA group, a router selects k query-head experts per token while all key–value (KV) heads remain dense and unchanged.
-Thus GQE keeps the KV-cache benefits of GQA and reduces only the active query-head computation.
-On a fixed 30B-token budget at the 250M-parameter scale, GQE matches the all-active GQA baseline in downstream accuracy while activating half of the routed query-head experts per token, and achieves 1.7–1.8× prefill speedup at long context length.
+Self-attention is a major bottleneck in Transformers at long context lengths because its compute grows quadratically with sequence length.
+We propose Grouped Query Experts (GQE), a mixture-of-experts layer built on grouped-query attention (GQA).
+For each token, a router selects only k query-head experts within each GQA group, while keeping all key–value (KV) heads dense and unchanged.
+This preserves GQA’s KV-cache benefits while reducing query-head computation.
+At the 250M-parameter scale, GQE matches standard GQA accuracy on a fixed 30B-token training budget while activating only half of the query-head experts, achieving 1.7–1.8× faster prefill at long context lengths.

 ![GQE](./gqe.png)